How can I find an allergist?

 Here are some questions you may want to ask:

 - Will I need a referral from my doctor to see an allergist?

 - Can I continue to see an allergist after asthma or allergies have been diagnosed?

-- What asthma or allergy-testing does my plan cover?
-What treatments, such as allergy shots, are covered?
+- What asthma or allergy testing does my plan cover?
+What treatments, such as allergy shots or biologics, are covered?

 - Does my insurance cover patient education or special services for my allergies?